asarwar89/svgapp/README.txt

 # svg-app

+* Build using VueJS
 * Tested on Google Chrome
-* Includes one extra shape; Ellipse, try with 'e 120 200 60 30'
+* Includes one extra shape; Ellipse, please try with 'e 120 200 60 30'

 ## Project setup
 ```